 In connection with the offering, the underwriter may purchase and sell our Class A ordinary shares offered in this offering in the open market.
 These transactions may include short sales, purchases on the open market to cover positions created by short sales and stabilizing transactions.
 Short sales involve the sale by the underwriter of a greater number of Class A ordinary shares than they are required to purchase in the offering.
 "Covered" short sales are sales made in an amount not greater than the underwriter's option to purchase additional Class A ordinary shares described above.
 The underwriter may close out any covered short position by either exercising the option to purchase additional Class A ordinary shares or purchasing Class A ordinary shares in the open market.
 In determining the source of Class A ordinary shares to close out the covered short position, the underwriter will consider, among other things, the price of Class A ordinary shares available for purchase in the open market as compared to the price at which they may purchase Class A ordinary shares through the option granted to them.
 "Naked" short sales are sales in excess of such option.
-The underwriter must close out any naked short position by purchasing Class A ordinary shares in the open market after pricing that could adversely affect investors who purchase in the offering.
-Stabilizing transactions consist of various bids for or purchases of Class A ordinary shares in the open market prior to the completion of the offering.
+The underwriter must close out any naked short position by purchasing Class A ordinary shares in the open market.
+A naked short position is more likely to be created if the underwriter is concerned that there may be downward pressure on the price of our Class A ordinary shares in the open market after pricing that could adversely affect investors who purchase in the offering.
+Stabilizing transactions consist of various bids for or purchases of Class A ordinary shares made by the underwriter in the open market prior to the completion of the offering.